srinadh99/Cosmic-Ray-rejection-with-attention-augmented-deep-learning/README.md

   <em>Figure: Interactive CR mask visualization interface of the Attention U-Net web application.</em>
 </p>

-This tool is handy for astronomers to fine-tune **detection thresholds** and **inspect CR contamination patterns** interactively.
+This tool is handy for astronomers to fine-tune **detection thresholds** and **interactively inspect CR contamination patterns**.

 🚀 **Upcoming Update:**
-We are actively adding new features — the **final version with transformer-based CR segmentation and analysis** will be released soon!
+We are actively adding new features — the final version, featuring transformer-based CR segmentation and analysis, will be released soon!